sjunges/level-up/README.md

 ## Installing from source
 To install levelup on your local machine, consider the following:
-- Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html) -- using the `master` branches.
+- Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html) using at least version 1.7.0.
 - Run `python setup.py install` or equivalently `pip install .`

 The docker container is created by using the Dockerfile.